 - Vulnerable to cold in b and c in section 2.2 above;

 - Children under 5;

 - Older people 85 and over;

 - o Pregnant women; or

 - Terminally ill.

-2.3.
-Identification of area based schemes and scheme requirements for SWI "infill" projects
+- 2.3.
+Identification of area based schemes and scheme requirements for SWI "in-fill" projects

-The Liverpool City Region Local Authorities intend to support area based schemes through Local Authority Declarations (LADs) in order for "whole place" schemes to be realised.
+The LCR Local Authorities intend to support area based schemes through Local Authority Declarations (LADs) in order for "whole place" schemes to be realised.
 We believe that this is an effective solution to inclusion, regeneration of whole areas, improved community cohesion and subsequent benefits from an improvement in cohesion.

 Area based schemes will be determined according to each local authority and or Registered Provider of social housing depending on the housing stock management within each authority and the needs of the residents.
-The following is a list of the targeting components which may be used to identify area based scheme locations that will be subject to Local Area Declarations:
+The following is a list of the targeting components which may be used to identify area based scheme locations that will be subject to LADs:

-- Lower Super Output Area (LSOA); - RdSAP ≤ D; - Tower blocks, whole estates, streets by street projects; - Indices of Multiple Deprivation (IMD) statistics; - Areas of regeneration; and - Any regeneration approved grant initiative such as those from the Homes & Communities Agency or the European Regional Development Fund.
+- Lower Super Output Area (LSOA); - RdSAP ≤ D; - Tower blocks, whole estates, streets by street projects; - Indices of Multiple Deprivation (IMD) statistics; - Areas of regeneration; and - Any regeneration approved grant initiative such as those from Homes England or the European Regional Development Fund (ERDF) / European Structural and Investment Fund (ESIF).

-We would look to offer Local Authority Declarations to the following prescribed areas as these have already been identified as areas of regeneration and the targeting components used to determine these LADs is given with each scheme listed below:
+We would look to offer LADs to the following prescribed areas as these have already been identified as areas of regeneration and the targeting components used to determine these LADs is given with each scheme listed below: